-The Corporation had income in the current quarter primarily due to the change in fair value of the Convertible Note Derivative.
-In the past seven quarters, the Corporation had relatively consistent operating losses, the most significant variances to the net loss and comprehensive loss is the change in the fair value of the warrant derivative, the Convertible Note Derivative and foreign exchange losses on the Convertible Note and Convertible Note Derivative.
+The Corporation has had relatively consistent operating losses over the past two years, the most significant variances to the net loss and comprehensive loss is the change in the fair value of the warrant derivative, the Convertible Note Derivative and foreign exchange losses on the Convertible Notes and Convertible Note Derivative.
+Income reported in the previous quarter was primarily due to the change in fair value of the Convertible Note Derivative.
 Exploration and evaluation expenditures create variances dependent on the nature of the work that is being completed in each quarter.
 The long-term liability includes the Convertible Note Derivative, which is valued at fair value in accordance with IFRS.
-There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 5 in the Interim Financial Statements).
+There are no circumstances in which the Corporation would be required to pay cash upon conversion of the Convertible Notes (see Note 6 in the Interim Financial Statements).